-Sophie Baggott reviews Matthew Francis’ seventh poetry collection, Wing.
+Sophie Baggott reviews Matthew Francis’ seventh poetry collection, Wing, an introspective ‘labour of love’ about interactions with nature.

 I distinctly recall my first encounter with Francis’ poetry.
 I was late to his work, having stumbled upon the poet’s sixth collection, The Mabinogi, among the piles of books scattered across the dim and dusty Soho room that Literary Review calls home.
 It was early summer in 2017 and, as the then-sprightly assistant, I was tasked with emailing the former Archbishop of Canterbury to arrange a review.
 A month later Rowan Williams deemed The Mabinogi a triumph of imagery that had been given space to “unfold and flower” – which leads me onto Francis’ latest collection, Wing, a book that has grown from intimate observation of natural elements.